 The maturation of the internet has lead to an explosion of digital data.
 Marketers are awash in more data than they know what to do with.
 They can track nearly everything consumers do online, and they are increasingly able to link that data with offline behaviors.
 This has fueled a huge uptick in the subject of “data analytics.”
 If you work in any kind of marketing capacity today, you had better be able to capture and crunch numbers.

-Unless you are an über nerd, you probably hadn’t heard the term “big data” prior to 2012 (the first articles on big data appeared here at The Financial Brand in the fall of 2012).
+Unless you are an über nerd, you probably hadn’t heard the term “big data” prior to 2012.
 Initially regarded with the same kind of skepticism reserved for things like alchemy and voodoo magic, big data has evolved into a tool that can help financial institutions mitigate risk, reduce fraud and improve their marketing strategies.
 However, big data remains largely beyond the reach of most modest-sized banks and credit unions.

 With the increasing complexity of marketing in the Digital Age, it’s no wonder attention is focused on automation.
 The abundance of data available today allows financial institutions to slice their target audience into new segments and personalize marketing messages to new levels.
 But these new capabilities also require new tools, which helps explain the exponential growth of companies specializing in marketing automation such as Salesforce, Hubspot and Marketo.